hoffer/fibos-claimer/README.md

-# EOS claimer
+# Fibos claimer

-Node script for EOS BP to claim their rewards automatically.
+Node script for Fibos BP to claim their rewards automatically.

 change your owner info in config.json.